Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

-To break the degeneracy at $\pm \boldsymbol{y}$ in Fig.\ \ref{fig:proximity_effect} (a), we again consider an FM/NM/FM trilayer, where we fix the magnetization in the left FM in the positive $y$ direction.
+To break the degeneracy at $\pm \boldsymbol{y}$ in Fig.\ \ref{fig:fNorm_combined_fig} (a), we again consider an FM/NM/FM trilayer, where we fix the magnetization in the left FM in the positive $y$ direction.
 We then consider the cases of $\boldsymbol{m}_{\mathrm{R}}= \boldsymbol{y}$ and $\boldsymbol{m}_{\mathrm{R}}= -\boldsymbol{y}$, calculating $F_\mathrm{P}$ and $F_{\mathrm{AP}}$ separately, and thus determine $J\equiv F_{\mathrm{AP}} - F_\mathrm{P}$.
 Since we consider specifically the $y$ direction of polarization, we add a subscript to $J_y$.
 Then, $J_y$ is calculated for different values of $N_x$, with different values of $\gamma$, to observe the effect of the hopping anisotropy on the RKKY interaction.
 These results are in Fig.\ \ref{fig:RKKY_func_of_gamma_J_y}.
 First, we highlight the curve with $\gamma=t$.
 It exhibits conventional spin RKKY behavior, oscillating and decaying as a function of the distance between the FMs.
 The similarity between the spin RKKY and orbital RKKY interaction is expected when $\gamma=t$ since the torque terms in Eq.\ \eqref{cont_eq_general} in both cases are zero.
 Thus, the spin and orbital currents mediating the RKKY interaction obey the same continuity equation.

 The more intriguing aspect of Fig.\ \ref{fig:RKKY_func_of_gamma_J_y} occurs when $\gamma \neq t$.
 For moderate values of $\gamma$, we can still observe the RKKY oscillations until $N_x=9$.
 In this regime, $J_z$ is of the order $10^{-3}t$, corresponding to a few meV.
 From the inset in Fig.\ \ref{fig:RKKY_func_of_gamma_J_y}, we observe that the oscillations in $J_y$ persist for larger values of $N_x$, but it is dampened rapidly.
 The dampening increases with hopping anisotropy; for $\gamma = 0.3$, $J_y$ is significantly suppressed already at small distances.
 This is consistent with the behavior of the OAM currents in Fig.\ \ref{fig:current} because the suppression of the OAM currents mediating the RKKY interaction will also affect the interaction itself.
-Thus, the RKKY coupling provides a direct experimental probe for OAM currents and the torque terms leading to their non-conservation.
+While the RKKY coupling provides a direct experimental probe for OAM currents and the torque terms leading to their non-conservation, the rapid suppression of $J_y$ in Fig.\ \ref{fig:RKKY_func_of_gamma_J_y}, even at modest values for $\gamma$, suggests that short junctions should be considered experimentally since they produce a larger and more easily detectable exchange interaction.